-Since 2005, K–12 school districts and colleges/universities across the US have experienced over 1,850 data breaches, affecting more than 28.6 million records.
+Since 2005, K–12 school districts and colleges/universities across the US have experienced 3,713 data breaches, affecting more than 37.6 million records.

-Our team of researchers analyzed data over the past 15 years to find out where the hot spots are, the biggest causes of these breaches, and how many students have been affected by each breach.
+Our team of researchers analyzed data from the last 19 years to find out where the education data breach hot spots are, the biggest causes of these breaches, and how many students have been affected by each breach.

 Key findings:

-- Hackings have become a dominant source behind these breaches in recent years, with insider-based breaches also growing (namely due to large-scale attacks such as the one on Blackbaud)
+- Cyber attacks and ransomware attacks have become a dominant source of these breaches in recent years, with third-party breaches also growing (namely due to large-scale attacks like Blackbaud, Illuminate Education, and MOVEit)

-- Blackbaud affected at least 209 educational institutions
+- The MOVEit breach affected at least 802 separate educational institutions

 *Most data breach notification laws, including those in Wyoming, were only implemented over the past few years.
 Breaches might have occurred before these regulations came into play and/or breaches may fall below the threshold required to report a breach (e.g. only breaches that affect a certain number of people require public disclosure).